-1. Welcome to Community Care Cooperative (C3) 6.
-Partner with Your Health Care Providers 13 A. Your Primary Care Provider (PCP) B. When You Should See Your PCP C. Changing Your PCP D. If a PCP Asks to Remove You From Their Practice 2.
-MassHealth and Your Eligibility E. Other Providers F Behavioral Health Providers G. Community Partners H. Out-of-network Services 7.
-Emergency and Urgent Care 3.
-Your Member ID Cards C. Coverage for Emergency Services D. After an Emergency E. Urgent Care 8.
-Your Benefits and How to Get Them 4.
-Who to Call for What C. Excluded (Non-covered) Benefits D. Who Gives You the Services You Need?
-E. Getting an Appointment When You Need One F. Transportation 9.
-Specialty Care and Referrals 5.
-C3 Programs to Support Your Health Care Needs A. Referral Requirements B. Services that Never Need a Referral B. Wellness and Health Education C. Condition Care D. Care Needs Screening E. Care Coordination and Planning F. Care Management G. Transitional Care 10.
-Prior Authorization
+1. Welcome to Community Care 6.
+Partner with Your Health Care Providers 13 Cooperative (C3)4 A. Your Primary Care Provider (PCP) A. Who is C3?
+B. When You Should See Your PCP B. What Does It Mean for You to be a C. Changing Your PCP C3 Member?
+D. If a PCP Asks to Remove You From C. This Member Handbook Their Practice 2.
+MassHealth and Your Eligibility5 E. Other Providers A. What is MassHealth?
+F Behavioral Health Providers B. Don't Lose Your MassHealth Eligibility G. Community Partners C. Update MassHealth if Anything Changes H. Out-of-network Services D. How Does MassHealth Eligibility Relate 7.
+Emergency and Urgent Care17 to Your C3 Membership?
+A. What to Do in an Emergency E. Changing Your Health Plan B. Examples of Emergencies 3.
+Your Member ID Cards7 C. Coverage for Emergency Services A. Your C3 Member ID Card D. After an Emergency B. Your MassHealth Member ID Card E. Urgent Care C. Make Sure Your Member ID Cards 8.
+Your Benefits and How to Get Them 19 Are Accurate A. Your Eligibility and Benefits D. How to Use Your Member ID Cards B. Covered Services 4.
+Who to Call for What8 C. Excluded (Non-covered) Benefits A. When to Call C3 D. Who Gives You the Services You Need?
+B. When to Call C3's Nurse Advice Line E. Getting an Appointment When You C. When to Call MassHealth Need One D. When to Call the Massachusetts Behavioral F. Transportation Health Partnership (MBHP) , , , 9.
+Specialty Care and Referrals 22 A. Referral Requirements 5.
+C3 Programs to Support Your Health Care Needs10 B. Services that Never Need a Referral A. Nurse Advice Line B. Services that Never Need a Referral B. Wellness and Health Education 10.
+Prior Authorization23 C. Condition Care A. What is Prior Authorization?
+D. Care Needs Screening B. Timeframes for Prior Authorization E. Care Coordination and Planning Decisions F. Care Management C. Prior Authorization - Preadmission G. Transitional Care Screening for Certain Hospital Stays H. Health Related Social Needs (HRSN)